 Amston, CT 06231

 If, for any reason, you have not received your tax bill, it is still the taxpayers’ responsibility to pay the tax per state statute.
-If you have not receive a bill in a timely manner please contact the following:
+If you have not received a bill in a timely manner please contact the following:

 ALD Tax Collector

-If you are purchasing a property in the Amston Lake District, know that you are responsible for all unpaid delinquent taxes too!
+If you are purchasing a property in the Amston Lake District, you are responsible for all unpaid delinquent taxes too!
 Also, at closing time please note that you will be responsible for taxes due through that fiscal year.
 The fiscal year is from July 1st through June 30th.
 Finally, please be aware that many annual taxes are split and taxes due on the following January may be overlooked at closing time.
 Yet taxes due in January will be the responsibility of the new buyer for payment.
 If not paid in January, the new property owners may unknowingly enter into delinquency status.